 Concerts slated at Hunt Hill Farm

-Hunt Hill Farm in New Milford will offer concerts with Dave Robbins and the Incredible Amplifiers Feb.
-23, the Myles Mancuso Band March 8 and Chris Vitarello March 30.
+Hunt Hill Farm in New Milford will offer concerts with the Myles Mancuso Band March 8 and Chris Vitarello and the Boogie Boys March 30 at 7 p.m.

+Mancuso will perform songs from his recent CD, “Southern State of Mind,” a Nashville-inspired album with strong traditional country influences, infused with a fresh Americana/rock flavor.

+Mancuso has been performing professionally since age 9, playing on some of the top stages in New York City before he was 18.

 The benefit concert series will also feature local breweries who will offer craft beer and food trucks from around the area.